artri/paperspace/README.md

 #### stack including a preconfigured ftp server
 This stack comes with a ftp server which listens on port 21 incl.
 PASV support.
-You can either upload documents or tasks directly via ftp or setup your document scanner to upload the scanned PDF´s in the appropriate folders.
+You can either upload documents or com.dedicatedcode.paperspace.feeder.tasks directly via ftp or setup your document scanner to upload the scanned PDF´s in the appropriate folders.

 [docker-compose.yml](https://gitlab.com/dedicatedcode/paperspace/-/blob/master/deployment/examples/complete-with-ftp.yml)